semerekiros/semerekiros.github.io/_pages/about.md

 ======
 I recieved my Ph.D. from [Internet Technology and Data Science Lab (IDLab)](https://www.ugent.be/ea/idlab/en) at the [Ghent University](https://www.ugent.be/en).
 I was part of the [Text-to-Knowledge (T2K) Group](https://ugentt2k.github.io/).
 My supervisors were Prof. [Chris Develder](http://users.atlantis.ugent.be/cdvelder/index.html) and Prof. [Thomas Demeester](https://tdmeeste.github.io/).

 My research spans a variety of topics related to the use of Machine Learning in Natural Language Processing.
-My main research interest lies in leveraging large language models (LLMs) in the domain of Biomedical.
+My main research interest lies in leveraging large language models (LLMs) in the domain of Biomedical NLP.
 In the past I worked on adapting LLMs for application for AI in education.

 Research interests
 ======